-Director's Questions
+Artist's Questions

-Shakespeare used very few stage directions, which are clues in the script for the actors and director to follow during productions.
+Shakespeare used very few stage directions, which are instructions in the script for the actors and director indicating movement, location, effects.
 An example would be, "Actor crosses downstage right to table."
 The way that Shakespeare handled stage directions is that he left clues about the characters and scenery in the lines of the play.

-Choose a scene from the performance of Shakespeare Alive, read it aloud, and use the Director's Questions below to explore the possibilities of the text.
-Based on your discoveries from the Director's Questions, make decisions about what the set, scenery, and costumes might look like.
+Use the provided scenes from Shakesperae Alive, read them aloud, and use the Artist's Questions below to explore the possibilities of the text.
+Based on your discoveries from the Artist's Questions, make decisions about what the characters, relationships, set, scenery, and costumes might be.

-DIRECTOR'S QUESTIONS
+ARTIST'S QUESTIONS

 1. WHO AM I?

 How old am I?
 Am I rich or poor?
 What is my job?
 Am I in school?
 What is my family like?
 Where am I from (country, state, etc.)?
 Am I nice?
 Funny?
 Smart?
 Mean?
 What is my personality?

 2. WHERE AM I?

 County - State - City - Neighborhood - Building - Room What does the place look like?
 Do I like it or not?

 3. WHAT TIME IS IT?

-Century - Year - Month - Week - Day - Time 4.
-WHAT ARE YOUR RELATIONSHIPS IN THE SCENE?
+Century - Year - Month - Week - Day - Time

+4. WHAT ARE YOUR RELATIONSHIPS IN THE SCENE?

 People in the scene?
 People mentioned in the scene?
 The place where I am?
 The objects around me?

-5. WHAT IS WRONG IN THIS SCENE?
+- 5. WHAT IS WRONG IN THIS SCENE?
 IS THERE A PROBLEM?
-A CONFLICT?
-6. WHAT DO I WANT IN THIS SCENE?
-(Goal) WHY CAN'T I HAVE IT (Obstacles)?
-7. WHAT DO I NEED TO DO TO GET WHAT I WANT (Tactics)?
+(Conflict) - 6.
+WHAT DO I WANT IN THIS SCENE?
+(Goal) WHY CAN'T I HAVE IT?
+(Obstacles) - 7.
+WHAT DO I NEED TO DO TO GET WHAT I WANT?
+(Tactics)